John Topham (photographer)

 John Topham (1908–1992) was an English social documentary photographer.

-He worked steadily from 1927 to 1973, documenting the "ordinary way of life of ordinary people...the little things of life - the way it really was."
-He is particularly noted for his photographs taken during the World War II era - with some appearing in Life magazine and one currently on display in the Imperial War Museum He amassed 121,228 negatives including 20,000 glass negatives of his earliest work.
+He worked steadily from 1927 to 1973, documenting the "ordinary way of life of ordinary people...the little things of life – the way it really was."
+He is particularly noted for his photographs taken during the World War II era – with some appearing in Life magazine and one on display in the Imperial War Museum He amassed 121,228 negatives including 20,000 glass negatives of his earliest work.

-The TopFoto collection in Edenbridge holds about 122,000 of his pictures, including 20,000 glass negatives.
+The TopFoto collection in Edenbridge, Kent, holds about 122,000 of his pictures, including 20,000 glass negatives.
 Topham worked closely with a Kentish Times photographer, Tom Fassam.
-Many of his prints of agricultural and rural interest are also on permanent loan to the Museum of Rural Life in Reading, courtesy of the TopFoto Archive.
+Many of his prints of agricultural and rural interest are also on permanent loan to the Museum of English Rural Life in Reading, courtesy of the TopFoto Archive.

 Early career

 John Topham began his working life as a policeman in the East End of London in the 1920s, where he carried a camera and made photographs of daily life in Kent, especially around the Sidcup area.
 A photograph of Mary Smith, a knocker-up, was his first published photograph.
-He sold it for five pounds, a week's wages, to the Daily Mirror newspaper, and decided to become a free-lance photographer.
+He sold it for five pounds, a week's wages, to the Daily Mirror newspaper, and decided to become a freelance photographer.

 World War II

-During the early part of the war, Topham, or 'Top' as he was known, had a contract with Life Magazine as well as being a freelancer.
+During the early part of the war, Topham, or 'Top' as he was known, had a contract with Life magazine as well as being a freelancer.
 He would regularly get calls from national newspapers directing him to photograph areas of war damage or action.

-His most famous image shows the children of hop pickers watching the aerial 'dogfights' of the Battle of Britain.
-It was used in a propaganda campaign alongside the slogan "Help England And It Won't Happen Here" which helped to convince millions of Americans to join the war against Nazi Germany.
-In 2009 the image was used to publicise 'Outbreak' - the major Imperial War Museum exhibition commemorating 70 years since the start of World War II.
-In the same year it was appropriated for use on the cover design of the Imperial War Museum book 'Outbreak: 1939: The World Goes to War'.
+His most famous image shows the children of hop pickers watching the aerial dogfights of the Battle of Britain.
+It was used in a propaganda campaign alongside the slogan "Help England and It Won't Happen Here" which helped to convince millions of Americans to join the war against Nazi Germany.
+In 2009, the image was used to publicise Outbreak – the major Imperial War Museum exhibition commemorating seventy years since the start of World War II.
+In the same year, it was appropriated for use on the cover design of the Imperial War Museum book Outbreak: 1939: The World Goes to War.

-Topham joined the RAF as a photographer in 1941 and was soon drafted into Intelligence.
+Topham joined the Royal Air Force as a photographer in 1941 and was soon drafted into Intelligence.
 One of the famous images of Winston Churchill is by Topham.
 After the war, he refused offers of staff jobs in the RAF to become a freelance photographer again, working mainly in South East England and Scotland.

 Death

 Topham died at his home in Edenbridge in 1992.
-According to the British Association of Picture Libraries and Agencies, he sent his very last dispatch to the Obituaries section of the Daily Telegraph: "Thanks everybody for a wonderful life, John."
+According to the British Association of Picture Libraries and Agencies, he sent his very last dispatch to the obituaries section of The Daily Telegraph: "Thanks everybody for a wonderful life, John."